castle-engine/castle-engine-vscode/README.md

 * Works on Windows, Linux and macOS.

     macOS note: debugger on macOS is not yet functional.

+## Debugging

+Usage:

+- Switch to the _"Run And Debug"_ panel.

+- Use the _"Run And Debug"_ button (if this button is shown in the panel).
+    - Choose _"More Debug Castle Game Engine Project options..."_.
+    - Choose _"Debug Castle Game Engine application (`application name`)"_.

+- Or use the combo box with debugger choices, if that's shown in the panel.
+    - Pick _"Debug Castle Game Engine Project"_ there.

+- Open some Pascal file (any unit `.pas` or main program like `.dpr` or `.lpr`) if options above don't show the _"Debug Castle Game Engine Project"_ option.

+Under the hood, we use [Free Pascal (FPC) Debugger](https://marketplace.visualstudio.com/itemsitemName=CNOC.fpdebug) for debugging.
+The available platforms are limited to:

+- Windows/i386
+- Windows/x86_64
+- Linux/x86_64

+We will automatically rebuild the project if something changed before running the debug session.

 ## Other extensions pulled as dependencies